DonaldB2003/SI-2024-CubeSat-SU/README.md

 Here are four common types of orbits:

-Low Earth Orbit (LEO): Orbits at altitudes typically between 160 kilometers (100 miles) and 2,000 kilometers (1,200 miles) above the Earth's surface.
+## Low Earth Orbit (LEO):
+Orbits at altitudes typically between 160 kilometers (100 miles) and 2,000 kilometers (1,200 miles) above the Earth's surface.
 LEO is used by many satellites for Earth observation, communication, and scientific research.

-Geostationary Orbit (GEO): Orbits at an altitude of approximately 35,786 kilometers (22,236 miles) above the equator.
+## Geostationary Orbit (GEO):
+Orbits at an altitude of approximately 35,786 kilometers (22,236 miles) above the equator.
 Satellites in GEO orbits remain fixed relative to a point on Earth's surface, making them ideal for communication and weather satellites.

+## Polar Orbit:
-Polar Orbit: Passes over Earth's poles, allowing satellites to observe the entire surface of the Earth over time as the planet rotates beneath the orbit.
+Passes over Earth's poles, allowing satellites to observe the entire surface of the Earth over time as the planet rotates beneath the orbit.
 Polar orbits are used for Earth observation, mapping, and scientific research.

+## Heliocentric Orbit:
-Heliocentric Orbit: Orbits around the Sun rather than a planet.
+Orbits around the Sun rather than a planet.
 Planets, comets, and asteroids follow heliocentric orbits within our solar system.
 Spacecraft such as those sent to explore other planets or to study the Sun also follow heliocentric orbits.

-These different orbits serve various purposes depending on the mission objectives, including communication, Earth observation, scientific exploration, and more
+"These different orbits serve various purposes depending on the mission objectives, including communication, Earth observation, scientific exploration, and more"